-The patient ombudsman for Niuvanniemi Hospital, in accordance with Section 11 of the Act on the Status and Rights of Patients, is social worker Markku Kekäläinen, tel. +358 295 242 453 (or in case of absence, her deputy, social worker Pirkko Hyttinen).
+The patient ombudsman for Niuvanniemi Hospital, in accordance with Section 11 of the Act on the Status and Rights of Patients, is social worker Markku Kekäläinen, tel. +358 295 242 453 (or in case of absence, his deputy, social worker Pirkko Hyttinen).

 Patients may contact the patient ombudsman either directly or through the nurse, by telephone or letter.
 Personal appointments can be arranged if necessary.